michele-segata/colossumo/README.md

 ### Start/stop simulation

 Direction: Colosseum to SUMO.
-After creating vehicles in the simulation ColosSeUMO will wait for a signal to start the simulation.
+After creating vehicles in the simulation ColosSUMO will wait for a signal to start the simulation.
-In addition, Colosseum can tell ColosSeUMO to stop the SUMO simulation.
+In addition, Colosseum can tell ColosSUMO to stop the SUMO simulation.
 ```json
 {
   "type": "start_simulation",